 Anyone who thinks that George W. Bush’s legacy is over are sorely confused.
 Preemptive war has not only been championed but proliferated by Barack Obama, despite his outspoken criticisms of Bush’s preemptive invasion of Iraq.
 Obama may prefer Hellfire missiles to “boots on the ground”, but his penetrations of other sovereign nations have been no less preemptive than were those of W.

-In the new, ever-more-lethal Drone Age, everyone is getting on the remote-control killing game, including a number of African nations entirely devoid of the means to develop and produce the technology to do so themselves.
+In the new, ever-more-lethal Drone Age, everyone is getting in on the remote-control killing game, including a number of African nations entirely devoid of the means to develop and produce the technology to do so themselves.
 Fortunately for the leaders of third world nations, no one needs to have sophisticated industrial means to join the drone killing craze, because the US government, Israel, and China are ready and willing, between them, to provide every leader with the new twenty-first-century “tools” for globalized war.
 But it’s not just the drones: the bases from which drones are launched have also been furnished to leaders willing to collaborate with the US government.

 The number of US surveillance bases on the African continent continues to rise, and includes at least these: Djibouti, Ethiopia, Somalia, Kenya, Seychelles, Uganda, Burkina Faso, Chad, Niger and, the latest addition: Cameroon.
 The US government denies the existence of most of the bases, just as they denied the existence of the drone program itself for nearly a decade.
 But Cameroon has been singled out for acknowledgement, and we have been assured that the drones are being used for surveillance purposes only.
 In fact, it’s a short step from surveillance to slaughter, since all that needs to be done is to snap a couple of Hellfire missiles onto a Predator drone, and the killers are “good to go”.